 Either place a dishwasher safe bowl with lemon juice, or both halves of a lemon on the top rack of your machine.
 Then run it on a normal cycle, with or without dishes.
 This is a great way to lightly disinfect the inside of your dishwasher, and to help keep it smelling fresh also.
 Lemon will even add a shine to your dishes if you leave them in on the wash cycle.

-How to clean a dishwasher filter
+How to deep clean a dishwasher

-How do you maintain a dishwasher?
+How do you keep a dishwasher clean?

 - Scrape any excess food off plates, pots and pans before they go into the dishwasher.